Chopinsky/vue-ahead/vue-ahead/docs/guide/examples.md

 * Features enabled in this example:

-  1. options matching a search term will display extra highlights
+  1. matching items show extra highlights
-  2. we can select more than 1 options from the searches
+  2. enabling multiple selections (i.e. more than 1 items can be now selected)
-  3. the control is default to the selection of the major 'Physcis' and 'Math'
+  3. selecting the majors 'Physics' and 'Math' by default

 ::: details